xiulinyang/xiulinyang.github.io/_pages/about.md

 - **12-2024** Our paper *Language Models at the Syntax-Semantics Interface: A Case Study of the Long-Distance Binding of Chinese Reflexive ziji* will be presented at COLING 2025!

-- **09-2024** Our paper *Scope-enhanced Compositional Semantic Parsing for DRT* will be presented at EMNLP 2024!

 # 📝 Publications & Presentations